Vishvajeet590/GreedyDB/README.md

 You will notice two functions **Peek()** and **********Pop()********** getting used extensively.
 As LL1 is a protective parser, while it is in the state it looks i.e. peek in the tokens slice for the next coming token and makes the decision according to if the next token is EX then we move to step **stepExpiry** by making **step = stepSetKeyName** which is checked by switch case.

-a separate go routine which will peek at the top of PQ and check if time.Now() > exp (exp is epoch time at which key will expire). when this condition is true we use the key in item to delete it from map and then item is popped out of heap.
-By this way we ensure that we have deleted the expired key at the exact moment they expire.

 ## Commands